Dynamical Formation of Black Holes due to Boundary Effect in Vacuum Gravity: Preliminary estimates

-The conclusion then follows from the fact that $I(S_{u,0}) = \frac{1}{2\pi}$ and the bounds from Propositions \ref{32}, \ref{33} . \end{proof} Throughout this work, we will be using an $L^2-L^{\infty}$ Sobolev estimate.
-To obtain it, utilizing the basic estimates above, we may proceed to write down the following gauge-invariant Sobolev inequalities for the topological $2-$ sphere $S$.\\ \begin{proposition} \textit{Let $(S,\gamma)$ be a Riemannian $2-$manifold with the isoperimetric constant $I(S)$.
-Then the following Sobolev embedding holds for any $\mathcal{G}\in \Gamma(^{N}\otimes T^{*}S)$}
+Throughout this work, we will be using an $L^2-L^{\infty}$ Sobolev estimate.
+To obtain it, utilizing the basic estimates above, we may proceed to write down the following gauge-invariant Sobolev inequalities for the topological $2-$ sphere $S$.\\ \begin{proposition}[Sobolev inequality for tensorfields in terms of the isoperimetric constant] Let $(S,\gamma)$ be a smooth compact Riemannian $2$--manifold.
+Denote by $\text{Area}(S)$ its $\gamma$--area and by $I(S)$ its isoperimetric constant